 - Competitor based pricing: Sellers should continuously monitor their competitors’ prices and adjust their own, so as to remain on the top rank in the marketplace.
-For instance, you can lower your price when you find that your competitor has raised his, for faster sale.
+For instance, you can lower your price when you find that your competitor has raised his, for a faster sale.

-- Time based pricing: Retailers, especially online retailers can change the price of products based on how customers purchase at different times of the day.
+- Time-based pricing: Retailers, especially online retailers can change the price of products based on how customers purchase at different times of the day.
 For example, online customers tend to purchase more during office hours 9am-5pm, and hence, increasing prices during these hours will be a good idea.

 Time based pricing also refers to altering prices of products depending on how long they have been in the market.

 - Peak pricing: This allows sellers to vary their prices according to demand fluctuations, i.e., increasing prices when demand is high or when competitors have low inventory.
-For instance, during holidays when consumers have high demand for various products, prices can be increased.
+For instance, during holidays when consumers have a high demand for various products, prices can be increased.

-Prices can also be raised in connection with some important event, like when the ICC World T20 matches happen, fans would be keen on representing their country with shirts, caps, etc. So, this would be a good time to increase their prices.
+Prices can also be raised in connection with some important event like when the ICC World T20 matches happen, fans would be keen on representing their country with shirts, caps, etc. So, this would be a good time to increase their prices.

 - Segmented pricing: Based on the geographical location and type of customers and their needs, prices of the same product can differ with areas.
 This kind of segmentation proves to be a wise move.

-- Penetration pricing: When you introduce a new product into the market, initially it is advisable to keep the price low, so as to drive attention of customers towards your product.
+- Penetration pricing: When you introduce a new product into the market, initially it is advisable to keep the price low, so as to drive the attention of customers towards your product.
 Later, when it starts to get popular, it can gradually be increased.

 - Bulk orders: Usually, when orders are made in bulk, it’s advisable to lower the price of each product, for the benefit of the customer.

-- Service based pricing: Suppose the service required is urgent, then the prices can be increased.
+- Service-based pricing: Suppose the service required is urgent, then the prices can be increased.
 Alteration of price can also be done based on the time of the day, or during late hours of service, etc.

 Today’s e-commerce retailers can use technology quite efficiently in order to understand the behavior of each customer, by tracking his/her pattern of purchase over a period of time or demographic characteristics to make better decisions regarding pricing of the products.

 After considering these criteria and setting new prices for your products, comes the exhausting task of repricing them.
 When manually done, you will have to spend at least 2 hours per day to reprice an average of 300 products.
 Here is where technology comes in handy.
 If you are a retailer who values your time, you should take the help of a software platform to do the same.
-This way, you can avoid the huge time consumption, the negligence and errors caused by manual handling and also the cost of employing more than one person to deal with the same.
+This way, you can avoid the huge time consumption, the negligence, and errors caused by manual handling and also the cost of employing more than one person to deal with the same.

 We, at Primaseller, have developed an efficient inventory management software platform to allow you to update the prices of your products at different marketplaces from one single panel.
 This software eliminates the difficulty of you having to go to each marketplace differently to change the prices.
 Instead, changing them on Primaseller will automatically make the changes reflect at all the marketplaces you sell on.